mpreyes/MipsFirstProgram/readme.txt

 This is also one of the first time that I am using git on a project.
 Woo change
 here is a change while branching
+Here is a change to illustrate merge conflicts in git